Alessandro Manzoni: The Betrothed

 The Penguin Companion to European Literature notes that 'the book's real greatness lies in its delineation of character...in the heroine, Lucia, in Padre Cristoforo, the Capuchin friar, and the saintly cardinal (Borromeo) of Milan, he has created three living examples of that pure and wholehearted Christianity which is his ideal.
 But his psychological penetration extends also to those who fall short of this standard, whether through weakness or perversity, and the novel is rich in pictures of ordinary men and women, seen with a delightful irony and disenchantment which always stops short of cynicism, and which provides a perfect balance for the evangelical fervour of his ideal'.
+According to Peter Brooks "The Betrothed is the most original and powerful of European historical novels in the tradition of Walter Scott (...)
+It ranks with The Charterhouse of Parma and War and Peace as a drama of life lived within the dynamics of history".